-The age of your child will certainly play a part in what things they need to pack for summer camp as well as the type of camp they are going to.
-My daughter will be attending a 2 week long fine arts camp this summer for band and her pack list will most definitely include lots of extra things.
+The age of your child will certainly play a part in what things they need to pack for summer camp sleepaway as well as the type of camp they are going to.
+My daughter will be attending a 2 week long fine arts camp this summer for band.
+Her pack list will most definitely include lots of extra things.
 Sports camps, dance and art camps, and other specialty camps will also require specific items in addition to this basic list.

 The length of time your child will be at camp also plays a part in what to pack.
-Some summer camps, like Camp Invention, are day camps, other camps are weeks long.
+Some summer camps are day camps, other camps are weeks long.
 If your child is just going off to day camp the pack list will not be nearly as long as a child who will be away for 2 weeks.
 Some camps may have laundry facilities and others may not so be sure to find out.
 If there is no washing machine available, kids will want to have a fresh pair of underwear and socks for each day of camp.
 Even summer camps can have cool nights and rainy days so be sure to pack a sweatshirt and a rain jacket.

 While this checklist includes all the basics there are things you may want or need to add.
-If your child is going to be away from home for the first time consider hiding little notes throughout their pack.
-If he or she is younger also consider packing a favorite stuffed animal for comfort.
-If a teen is heading off to camp they will likely want to pack make-up, gadgets, and other “teen” type items.
-Be sure to check with the camp to make sure what is allowed and not allowed as many camps do not allow electronic devices.
+If your child is going to be away from home for the first time, consider hiding little notes throughout their pack.
+Also consider packing a favorite stuffed animal for comfort.
+If a teen is heading off to camp they will likely want to pack toiletries, make-up, gadgets, and other “teen” type items.
+Be sure to check with the camp to make sure what is allowed and not allowed.
+Many camps do not allow electronic devices.
 Every camp and every child is different so your list will always be unique to your camper.

 You’ll also want to be sure to pack any regular medications your child needs.
 Be sure to hand over the medications to the camp nurse and discuss each one at the time of check in.